 8. Click Ctrl + Shift + Enter instead of Enter to make it an array formula

 By default, you can't type an error in a formula and use it as an argument.
-Although #N/A error can be produced by NA function, it can't be used either.
-Because if there is an error in function, the function returns an error as well.
-There are few functions that can behave contrary to this assumption though.
+Although #N/A error can be produced by the NA function, it can't be used.
+Because if there is an error in the function, the function also returns an error.
+Few functions can behave contrary to this assumption though.
 Functions like ISERROR or IFERROR accept errors as an argument.
 Also, some functions like COUNT or SUM ignore "only" #N/A errors.

 We can use the ISERROR function to create an array and the MATCH function to locate the errors in the generated array.
-There are 2 tricks to apply here:
+There are two tricks to apply here:

-1. Make the ISERROR function to return an array which is handled automatically when we define it as an array formula.
+1. Make the ISERROR function return an array handled automatically when we define it as an array formula.

 Let's analyze the formula.